aragorn-yang/scripts/README.md

 ## Send Chrome Tabs to OmniFocus Inbox Tasks

-This script sends each of chrome tabs to OmniFocus Inbox as an individual task
+This script sends each of Google Chrome tabs to an OmniFocus Inbox task.

+## Send Current Chrome Tab to OmniFocus Inbox Task

+This script sends the current Google Chrome chrome tab to an OmniFocus Inbox task.